 Hanna Haunted Acres - Indianapolis, IN

 The combo pass is a one time entry into all five attractions.
 The hayride, maze, and 4 haunted houses at Hanna’s Haunted Acres.
-Attraction is open starting late September on every Friday and Saturday night plus select dates in October.
+Attraction is open starting September 28th on every Friday and Saturday night plus all most every date in October.
 Save money and buy it for less online.
 Opens for ticket sales 30-60 minutes before dark.
 New this year is the renovated Hanna Haunted Hayride.
 Also an upgrade to the classic saw.
-They have added two new attractions called Hooded and Outbreak.
+They have added two new attractions called Carn Evil and Outbreak.
 Expect to find creatures, Dracula, zombies, snakes, chainsaws, a scary maze, clowns, and demented dentists and doctors.
 There are a number of ticket options for one or two attractions or other combinations.
 Prices are low for Scarecrow’s Revenge but check their website for dates and prices.

 Headless Horseman Hay Ride - Fishers, IN

-Open weekends beginning October 12th.
+Open weekends beginning October 11th.
 Headless Horseman Hay Ride is part of the Conner Prairie history park.
-This hay ride is for the entire family and runs from 10 am to 5 pm.
+The haunted attraction runs Thursday through Sunday nights in October.
 Lots of fun loving ghouls on this ride.
 Save some money and order tickets online for less.
 Guests are invited to wear their costumes this year.
+Their daytime hay ride is for the entire family and runs from 10 am to 5 pm.

 Indiana Fear Farm - Jamestown, IN